The overall program goal is to prepare students for careers as paralegals working under the supervision of lawyers in the private and public sector.

 - To provide students with substantive knowledge of a number of areas of the law.

-- To draft discovery, motions and other legal documents.
+- discovery, motions and other legal documents, and

-- To draft affidavits, witness statements, fact summaries, case briefs, and letters.
+- affidavits, witness statements, fact summaries, case briefs, and letters.

 - To prepare students to engage in legal and factual research using traditional and computerized legal research methods.